Category Archives: Retaining wall

 Before confirming the soil nail system please ensure the following parameters at the site.

-• Soil should be able to free stand at a height of around 1-2 mtr unsupported for a minimum of two days.
+• Soil should be able to free stand at a height of around 1-2 mtr.
+It must remain unsupported for a minimum of two days.

 • All soil nails within a cross-section will be above the water table.

-• If the soil nails are not located above the groundwater table, the groundwater should not negatively affect the face of the excavation, the bond between the ground and the soil nail itself.
+• If the soil nails are not located above the groundwater table, the groundwater should not negatively affect the excavation face.
+It should not harm the bond between the ground and the soil nail itself.

-• They can be used for almost all types of soils including stiff/sandy/hard clay, dense sand and gravel areas, evenly weathered rocks.
+• They can be used for almost all types of soils.
+This includes stiff, sandy, or hard clay.
+They are also applicable to dense sand and gravel areas, as well as evenly weathered rocks.

-• Avoid using soil nails in dry, poorly graded cohesion-less soils, soils with a high groundwater table, soils with cobbles and boulders, soft to very soft fine-grained soils, highly corrosive soils, weathered rock with unfavourable weakness planes, etc.
+• Avoid using soil nails in dry, poorly graded cohesion-less soils.
+Do not use them in soils with a high groundwater table, or in soils with cobbles and boulders.
+They are unsuitable for soft to very soft fine-grained soils, highly corrosive soils, and weathered rock with unfavourable weakness planes, etc.

 Advantages of soil nails over other retaining systems